Terry Adams (musician)

-Terry Adams (born August 14, 1948) is an American pianist/composer and a founding member of the musical group NRBQ (New Rhythm and Blues Quintet/Quartet), known for decades of extensive touring, energetic and humorous live shows, and wide-ranging musical repertoire, including rock, blues, country, pop, and jazz.
-NRBQ ceased performing in 2004, leading Adams to form the Terry Adams Rock and Roll Quartet in 2007.
-In March 2011, Adams announced that he was changing the name of the band to NRBQ.
-A new NRBQ CD, Keep This Love Goin, heralded the move.
+Terry Adams (born August 14, 1948) is an American musician and composer.
+He is a founding member of the band NRBQ (New Rhythm and Blues Quintet/Quartet), which was formed in 1965.

 Adams was born in Louisville, Kentucky, where he met fellow resident Steve Ferguson, a singer and guitarist who also became a charter member of NRBQ.
-His older brother, Donn Adams, has served the band in various support roles, including originally coining the NRBQ name, playing the trombone (as part of the "Whole Wheat Horn" section), and writing liner notes.
+His younger brother, Donn Adams, has served the band in various support roles, including originally coining the NRBQ name, playing the trombone (as part of the "Whole Wheat Horn" section), and writing liner notes.

+The Los Angeles Times once attempted to sum up his musical approach: "If Adams has often been likened to a cross between Jerry Lee Lewis and Thelonious Monk, it is only because the image is so apt.
+He perfectly combines Lewis’ fiery recklessness with the spare freedom and novel chordings of Monk's work."